 - 5. Select each field in turn, enter the required IP addressing information, then press OK. - 6.
-Press Save to lock in your settings. - Tip: Once you have configured the IP addressing for remote access, we recommend that you change the Web Management Interface passwords from their default settings and then reboot the library to activate those changes ("Changing Web Management Interface Passwords" on page 6-5).
+Press Save to lock in your settings. - 7.
+Reboot or cycle the library power to set the IP addresses and make it accessible. - Tip: Once you have configured the IP addressing for remote access, we recommend that you change the Web Management Interface passwords from their default settings and then reboot the library to activate those changes ("Changing Web Management Interface Passwords" on page 6-4).